raspberrypilearning/astropi-1-LEDMessage/en/step_2.md

 --- task ---

-**Add:** Leave a blank line under your current code, and add the final line shown here. :
+**Type:** Leave a blank line under your current code, and add the final line shown here:

 --- code ---
 ---